ATIKWEBD/Fynd-AI-Engineering-Intern-Assignment/README.md

 Engineering Decisions

-Model: Switched to Gemini 2.0 Flash for superior reasoning speed compared to 1.5.
+Model: Switched to Gemini 2.5 Flash lite for superior reasoning speed compared to 1.5.

 Robustness: Implemented JSON Mode enforcement to prevent the app from crashing if the AI outputs unstructured text.